gardener/gardener/docs/proposals/26-workload-identity.md

 be between certain limits of minimal and maximal validity, in order to avoid frequent token renewals as well as tokens with too long validity.

-Similarly to `providerConfig` in other APIs, `WorkloadIdentity` resource will feature a `config` field that will be of byte array type allowing service provider specific configurations.
-Usually, the clients for services supporting identity federation need additional information about the service account and the federated identity in order to successfully use the JWT.
-This information is known to the service account owners and they will provide it via this `config` field, for example when AWS is the service the AWS IAM Role ARN needs to be provided.
+Similarly to `providerConfig` in other Gardener APIs, `WorkloadIdentity` resource will feature a `providerConfig` field that will be of byte array type allowing service provider specific configurations.
+Usually, the clients for services supporting identity federation need additional information about the cloud account and the federated identity in order to successfully use the JWT.
+This information is known to the cloud account owners and they will provide it via this `providerConfig` field, for example when AWS is the service the AWS IAM Role ARN needs to be provided.

 The `sub` claim will be computed by Gardener, it will have the following format `gardener.cloud:workloadidentity:<workloadidentity-namespace-name>:<workloadidentity-name>:<workloadidentity-uuid>`.